bizzl-greekdog/WP-Easy-Help/README.md

 directly into the administration backend, making them easily accessible to most users.
 It separates this help into three parts:

-1. General help, which should mostly be for wordpress in itself and which in case of a network installation is visible to all users.
+1. G**eneral help**, which should mostly be for wordpress in itself and which in case of a network installation is visible to all users.
-2. Custom help, which is oriented towards individual users in a network installation, allowing the network operators to address special problems these users have.
+2. **Custom help**, which is oriented towards individual blogs in a network installation, allowing the network operators to address special problems users of these blogs might have.
-3. Plugin help, which is an accumulation of all help files belonging to special plugins.
+3. **Plugin help**, which is an accumulation of all help files belonging to special plugins.

 ## <a name="install"/> Installation ##